eliaswilliams/IntegrationScore/README.md

 scRNA-seq data to compare the effectiveness of batch correction methods using a different measure.
-That measure being: in a given batch, are the differentiated expressed genes (DEGs) between clusters somewhat invariant under the batch correction method? (i.e. the list of top DEGs should not be significantly altered by batch correction) This R package enables scientists to quickly perform this sanity check as well as implement other additional metrics and interpret the results using clear visualizations.
+That measure being: in a given batch, are the differentiated expressed genes (DEGs) between clusters somewhat invariant under the batch correction method?
+A measure such as this gives researchers an idea of which genes were significantly changed by the correction algorithm.
+Additionally, this measure can be used to get a general picture of how the correction algorithm changed each cluster.
+This R package enables scientists to quickly perform this sanity check and interpret the results using clear visualizations.

 IntegrationScore was developed on a Mac using R 4.1.1.